gnafit/gna/doc/source/example.rst

 Gauss-Legendre integration is implemented, so we'll use ``GaussLegendre`` and ``GaussLegendreHist`` objects -- the former provides points where the integrand should be computed, and sums the result with the corresponding Gauss-Legendre weights.
-They are alse implemented in terms of transformations, so ``GaussLegendre`` provides transformation ``points`` with no inputs and one output ``x``, while ``GaussLegendreHist`` provides transformation ``hist`` with one input
+They are also implemented in terms of transformations, so ``GaussLegendre`` provides transformation ``points`` with no inputs and one output ``x``, while ``GaussLegendreHist`` provides transformation ``hist`` with one input